 Claudia is a third-year Bachelor of Arts student majoring in Psychology and Socio-Legal Studies.
 She is particularly interested in examining the impact that the law has on bias and discrimination within society, and is interested in investigating methods of reducing both explicit and implicit discrimination and bias.
 She is passionate about helping individuals and looks forward to the research she will undertake in the SUPIR lab this year.

 Celeste is a second year Bachelor of Psychology student.
 She is passionate about reducing prejudice towards women and the LGBT community - a cause that she is devoted to.
 She is also interested in exploring the intergroup dynamics in a multicultural environment.

-May-Zin completed her honours in psychology in 2017.
+May-Zin completed her honours in psychology with the SUPIR Lab in 2017.
 Her honours project was on reducing intergenerational resource threat and ageism.
 She is interested in investigating how technology and media can be utilised in promoting intergroup harmony and facilitating behavioural change.